MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>.
-How to restrict a class not to be accessible for any other class to consume?</summary>
+    <summary>How to restrict a class not to be accessible for any other class to consume?</summary>
     <hr/>
     This can be done by declaring all the class constructors as private.
     <hr/>
   </details>
 - <details>
-    <summary> How to restrict a class not to be inherited for any other class?</summary>
+    <summary>How to restrict a class not to be inherited for any other class?</summary>
     <hr/>
     This can be done by declaring class as sealed.
     <hr/>